facadus/kelper/readme.md

 #### Uglify configuration parameter
 -----------------------------------

-Without this parameter finalization process will continue it's work without minification process.
-This is standart Uglify configuration that will be copied to it's process.
+Without this parameter finalization process will continue it's work without minimization process.
+This is standard Uglify configuration that will be copied to it's process.

 For more information [follow this link](https://github.com/gruntjs/grunt-contrib-uglify).